Skip to main content

 Background and Study Rationale

 The impetus for this trial came from a discovery in the NCI Costa Rica Vaccine Trial (CVT), a phase-III efficacy trial launched in 2004.
-DCEG and Costa Rica investigators, in post hoc analyses, reported that one or two doses of the ASO-4 adjuvanted HPV vaccine may be sufficiently efficacious and that antibody titers remained elevated for years after a single vaccine dose.
+DCEG and Costa Rica investigators, in post hoc analyses, reported that one or two doses of the ASO-4 adjuvanted HPV vaccine may be sufficiently efficacious and that antibody titers remained elevated for over a decade after a single vaccine dose.
 The latter finding was particularly novel and unexpected, given that previous subunit vaccines typically required at least two doses (prime/boost regimen) to induce lasting responses.
 These observations raised the possibility that a single dose of HPV vaccine may offer sufficient durable protection and set the basis for ESCUDDO (efficacy trial), and two additional clinical trials conducted by NCI and ACIB-FUNIN—PRIMAVERA (immunobridging trial, Clinical trials identifier: NCT03728881) and PRISMA (efficacy trial, Clinical trials identifier: NCT05237947).

 This research question is also being investigated in other trials, including the DoRIS trial in Tanzania (immunogenicity trial, the ‘sister study’ to the ESCUDDO trial, Clinical trials identifier: NCT02834637), the KenSHE trial in Kenya (efficacy trial, Clinical trials identifier: NCT03675256), and the HANDS HPV trial in the Gambia (immunogenicity trial, Clinical trials identifier: NCT03832049).